Drug Interactions between esomeprazole and sertraline

 Interactions between your drugs

-There were no interactions found in our database between esomeprazole and sertraline - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between esomeprazole and sertraline.This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Esomeprazole is in the drug class proton pump inhibitors.